-Delaware, by its very nature, is considered as one of the most preferred locations for business incorporation in the US.
+Delaware, by its very nature, is considered one of the most preferred locations for business incorporation in the US.

 Most Delaware taxes are usually imposed at federal and state levels.
-For the purpose of optimizing the use of the tax advantages, it is crucial for all business incorporators to get a comprehensive understanding of the Delaware taxation.
+For the purpose of optimizing the use of the tax advantages, it is crucial for all business incorporators to get a comprehensive understanding of Delaware taxation.

 Let’s dive deep into how Delaware companies are taxed.